NordlichtS/RA2-py-cv-toybox/README.md

 I suggest replacing all "%" symbol with a text placeholder, and change them all back after everything is done. (use win10 notepad or VScode's replacement function, it's not in the script)

 2, Use ares_sort_rules.py for making the new categorized files.
 This is the most important step!
+Watch the terminal in case of any error.

 3, Use negative_techlevel_sort.py to process the newly created sort_BuildingTypes.ini and sort_VehicleTypes.ini, this will separate stuff you cannot build (neutral objects)